luojun6/computer_systems/cmu_computer_systems.md

     - Direct access to storage structures
   - Get in habit of introducing local variables
     - Accumulating with loops
-    - <span style="color:red">Your way of telling compiler not to check for aliasing</span>
+    - <span style="color:DarkRed">Your way of telling compiler not to check for aliasing</span>

 ### 8.4 Exploiting Instruction-Level Parallelism